 All previously entered environmental data will be duplicated for this new set, but not the test results.
-This speeds the data entry required when starting a new Set, and helps if you have to run before and after tests, or pressurization and depressurization tests (tests in both directions).
+This speeds the data entry required when starting a new Set, and helps if you have to run pressurization and depressurization tests (tests in both directions).

-Add a set to include a test in the opposite direction, or to complete a second set in the same direction after sealing leaks.
+Add a set to include a test in the opposite direction.

-4.2 Removing a Set from the Test
+5.2 Removing a Set from the Test